davebenson/doom4-walkthrough/README.md

 After the demonic threat is neutralized, a gate opens up, opposite the entrance location.
 However, another gate immediately (requiring the Blue Keycard) blocks progress.
 Turn right and walk down a tunnel.
 Behind a large block is a corpse with a Blue Keycard.

 After getting the keycard, stand on the block and look around for a tunnel above you.
-You should jump to it, and pick up Secret #1 and your first collectible, "Combat Shotgun Model, Blueguy".
+You should jump to it, and pick up SECRET 1.1 and your first collectible, "Combat Shotgun Model, Blueguy".

 Continuing through the tunnel, you'll get to the gate, which will open.

-You'll get some ammo, but more importantly, the Frag Grenade, which is very useful, especially once upgraded.
+You'll get some ammo, but more importantly, the FRAG GRENADE, which is very useful, especially once your suit's equipment upgrades are done.

 ## Mission 1:  Fight: Stray Possessed and Imps